 First, this limits the hit an account can take if the trade goes south.
 It also allows the trader to place multiple trades at a time without infringing on the margin requirements, even if the trading account has a small capital.
 By keeping low stakes, the scalper can keep trading even if they make a few losses along the way, otherwise, they would receive a margin call and that can quickly lead to the account being wiped out.
 We recommend you check the Forex.com Account Options and you can compare NordFX Forex Account Types.

 As a scalper, you will probably make a lot of trades in a day, and the truth is that not even the best traders in the world have a 100% success rate.
 The key to earning good money with scalping is to minimize your losses, on the losing trades you make.

-There are several ways to do this, but most important is never to forget using a stop loss and keeping it close to the bid/ask price.
+There are several ways to do this, but the most important is never to forget to use a stop loss and keep it close to the bid/ask price.
 On a long position, the stop loss should be just below the previous swing low, while on a short position, it should be just above the previous swing high.
 The swing low is the price at which the markets bounced back up while the swing high is the opposite, check the figure below to understand this better.